The state of Iowa provides several veteran benefits. This section offers a brief description of them.

 Children of Iowa veterans killed in action following September 11, 2001 are eligible for up to $11,844.00 per year in tuition assistance at an Iowa post-secondary institution.
 Children qualify up to the age of 26.

 Dependents of those killed in action prior to September 11, 2001 are eligible for $600 per year with a maximum of $3,000.

 National Guard Tuition Benefits

-The Iowa Veterans Cemetery began operation on July 3, 2008.
-Located 10 miles west of Des Moines, near Van Meter, the cemetery is available to all veterans, their spouses, and dependent children for burial.
+The Iowa Veterans Cemetery is located 10 miles west of Des Moines, near Van Meter, the cemetery is available to all veterans, their spouses, and dependent children for burial.
 Honorably discharged veterans will be interred at no charge and spouses/dependents will be buried for a $300 fee.

-Visit the Iowa Veteran website for more information on any of these programs.
+Visit the Iowa Department of Veterans Affairs website for more information on any of these programs.